williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 ### Authorization Code Flow

 Authorization code flow verifies that the requesting client is the authenticated client.
-Instead of receiving an `id_token`, the authorization code flow returns an authorization code, which can be exchanged for an access token.
-This is also called a three-legged flow:
+Instead of receiving an `id_token` directly from the authorization endpoint, the client receives an authorization code which can be exchanged for an access token, refresh token, and `id_token`.

+Authorization code flow is also called a three-legged flow:

 1. A client sends an authentication request with request parameters.
 2. The request is redirected to Okta's authorization endpoint `/outh2/v1/authorize` and evaluated.
 3. If authorization is successful, Okta returns an `id_token` and an access token in the response body.
-4. The client validates the `id_token` and exchanges the access token for the end user's subject identifier (???).
+4. The client validates the `id_token` and exchanges the access token for the end user's subject identifier.

-NOTE: The following image--what needs to change?
-Besides the Azure AD, obviously.

 ![Web App to Web API Diagram](/assets/img/app_to_api.png)